 Following from Example 5.1.
 Assume that Company X requires a loan for the 3D printer worth $2,500 at a 3.5% cost of borrowing and the appropriate discount rate is 5%.
-Starting with the Net Benefit from the market analysis (the last row of Table 5.1), using either of the following two approaches:
+Starting with the Net Benefit from the market analysis (the last row of Table 5.1), it is possible to incorporate the loan using either of the following two approaches as shown below:

 Approach (1) – borrower’s view of debt

-In this instance we treat the initial loan as a positive inflow and the repayments as an negative outflow.
+In this instance we treat the initial loan as a positive inflow and the repayments as a negative outflow.
 Calculating the interest on the loan will give the following:

 To implement this in Excel, use the =PMT() function to calculate the principal and interest for row 9 as shown in Figures 5.1 and 5.2.
 Note that the repayments on the loan are equal in size to the value of $554.
-This is because the loan is being paid back per year in equal instalments.
+This is because the loan is being paid back per year in equal instalments (an annuity).

 As the loan uses the same formula you can lock the formula cells using the F4 button in windows (on Mac use function + command + T) as shown in Figure 5.3 below.
 The “$” in front of the letters locks the column and the “$” in front of the number locks the row.
 This way you can copy the formula across for all years in the project.
 Remember to only lock cells where appropriate.